Entertainment industry during World War II: Censorship

 In 2008, documents published by the National Archives leaked to the public regarding the involvement of numerous Hollywood celebrities with the Office of Strategic Services during World War II.
 Some 750,000 documents reveal that famous American public figures were actually spies for the Office of Strategic Services.
-These celebrities include celebrity chef Julia Child and baseball player Moe Berg, who were hired to gather information required by the US military's Joint Chiefs of Staff.
+These celebrities include director John Ford, chef Julia Child and baseball player Moe Berg, who were hired to gather information by the US military's Joint Chiefs of Staff.